 Global Consulting Practicum

-2 or 4 credits.
+4 credits.
 Open to 2nd and 3rd year MBA students.
-Includes on-campus coursework and 8-10 day travel abroad during Winter, Spring or Summer break.
+Includes on-campus coursework and for the spring part-time MBA program, 8 days travel abroad during spring break.

 Top reasons to participate in a Smith MBA global course opportunity: